 ADVENTURES IN BASIC ALGEBRA & GEOMETRY

-This collection of puzzles, games and activities is designed to stimulate and challenge people of all ages.
-Many of the puzzles have a long history, while others are original.
-Includes hints and solutions.
+This collection of puzzles, games and activities is designed to stimulate and challenge people of all ages who enjoy puzzles with a mathematical flavor.
+The second part of the book contains a commentary giving hints and solutions.

 ADVANCED MATHEMATICAL ENDEAVORS